 Third Fundamental Theorem of Welfare Economics, Short Version.
-There is no Arrow Social Welfare Function that satisfies the conditions of universality, Pareto consistency, neutrality-independence-monotonicity, and non-dictatorship.
+There is no Arrow SWF that satisfies the conditions of universality, Pareto consistency, neutrality-independence-monotonicity, and non-dictatorship.

-The logic of the proof is as follows: First, there must exist decisive groups of individuals, since by the Pareto consistency requirement the set of all individuals is one.
+The proof goes as follows: First, there must exist decisive groups of individuals, since by the Pareto consistency requirement the set of all individuals is one.
 Now let V be a decisive group of minimal size.
 If there is just one person in V, he is a dictator.
 Suppose then that V includes more than one person.
 We show this leads to a contradiction.